Christmas In Hoi An 2019

 Vietnam is predominantly Buddhist with only 8% out of 90 million Vietnamese identifying themselves as Christians.
 Christmas is understandably then, not the biggest celebration on the Vietnamese calendar.

 The highlight of the Vietnamese year is, in fact, Tet.
 The Lunar New Year celebration in Vietnam, coinciding with the Chinese New Year.
 Tet is colourful and fun, but the whole country is on the move as everyone travels back to their hometown to be with their family.
 During Tet, many businesses close.
 Business hours alter, staff shortages occur along with a slight sense of disarray.
 Regular working patterns abandoned in favour of celebrating with one’s friends and family.
 Very similar to what happens over the Christmas and New Year periods in the West.
 Therefore making travelling during Tet somewhat challenging for tourists.

-Hoi An is a tourist town, so it is less affected than other areas.
+Hoi An is a tourist town, so it is less affected than in other areas.
 But prepare for some disruption travelling during this time.
 In particular, travel during Tet is expensive due to the high demand for seats.
 Buses and trains book out with Vietnamese travelling back to their hometowns.